 SAE Hamburg, Lecturer for Audio Postproduction, Sound Design / Sound FX Editing and Film Music Recording

-Medienakademie Hamburg, Lecturer for Location Sound, Audio Postproduction and Sound FX Editing
+BTK Hamburg, Lecturer for Location Sound, Audio Postproduction and Sound Design

 The contents and the works created by the operator of the site are protected under German copyright law.
 Copying, processing, distributing and any kind of use outside the limits of copyright law require the written approval of the particular author, respectively, compiler.
 Downloads and copies of this site are allowed only for private and non-commercial use.
 Insofar as the contents of this page were not compiled by the operator, the copyrights of third parties are respected.
 In particular, the contents of third parties are marked as such.
 Should you still have reason to believe that a copyright violation has occurred, we kindly request that you notify us immediately.
 Should such legal violations become known to us, we shall remove such contents forthwith.